tin-cat/momentum-ranking-algorithm/doc/momentum_ranking_algorithm.md

 For a reliable implementation, instead of recalculating all ranks continuously, only ranks older than a given `rank age threshold` are updated.
-This will ensure ranks won’t ever be updated more often than specified, and distribute compute time evenly.
+This ensures ranks won’t ever be updated more often than specified, and will distribute compute time evenly.

-- The tuning of this `rank age threshold` will determine how far from realtimethe precalculated ranks are.
+- The tuning of this `rank age threshold` will determine how far from realtime the precalculated ranks are.

-- Because final ranks are now stored in a table, it becomes trivial (with proper indexation) to obtain ranked lists of items very quickly
+- Because final ranks are now stored in a table, it becomes trivial (with proper indexation) to obtain ranked lists of items very quickly.

 This method still presents very significant performance downsides, though.
 If the `rank age threshold` is set too low, the amount of